 Forward calorimeter

-The multilayer tungsten structure was built (Fig.9).
-It includes: mechanical structure housing up to 30 sandwich type Si-W modules, ten precisely thinned (accuracy of ~50um) Tungsten absorber plates, and four prototype detector modules, each one containing a Si or GaAs pad sensor, a 32-channel readout board with dedicated front-end and ADC ASICs and a FPGA based back-end electronics [6].
+A multilayer tungsten structure was built (Fig.9).
+It includes: mechanical structure housing up to 30 sandwich type Si-W modules, ten precisely thinned (accuracy of ~50um) Tungsten absorber plates, and four prototype detector modules, each one containing a Si or GaAs pad sensor, a 32-channel readout board with dedicated front-end and ADC ASICs and a FPGA based back-end electronics [7].
 After commissioning the functionality of the multilayer calorimeter structure was demonstrated with beams of hadrons, muons and electrons.
 Results on the performance of the first calorimeter prototype will be obtained soon from the analysis of the test- beam data.
-Further prototype structures of a laser alignment system based on a) semi-transparent silicon sensors for relative measurements in transversal direction, and b) Frequency Scanning Interferometry (FSI) for absolute position measurement, were built [8].
+Further prototype structures of a laser alignment system based on a) semi-transparent silicon sensors for relative measurements in transversal direction, and b) Frequency Scanning Interferometry (FSI) for absolute position measurement, were built [10].
 Preliminary measurements demonstrated its feasibility for the final alignment system.
 The built infrastructure will be used in future test-beams of forward calorimeters, in particular for the BeamCal and LumiCal studies.

 For the multichannel readout, two ASICs were designed and fabricated in deep sub-micron CMOS 130 nm technology, an 8-channel front-end ASIC (Fig. 10) and an 8-channel ADC ASIC (Fig. 11).
-The parameters meet the requirements [5], [6].
+The parameters meet the requirements [7], [8].
 The performance of the two ASICs is similar to the existing ASICs built in older CMOS 0.35um technology and mounted on the present 32-channel readout board.
 However, the new ASICs fulfil all critical requirements of the final calorimeter.
 In particular, they dissipate an order of magnitude less power, they have power pulsing implemented, and they are radiation-hard.
 These new ASICs will be the core of a next generation compact detector module.